runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-spec.md

 The sender can burn liquidity tokens in exchange for tez and tokens sent to some address if the following conditions are satisfied:

-1.  the token pool is _not_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = false`)
-2.  exactly 0 tez was transferred to this contract when it was invoked
+1.  exactly 0 tez was transferred to this contract when it was invoked
-3.  the current block time must be less than the deadline
+2.  the current block time must be less than the deadline
-4.  the amount of liquidity to be redeemed, when converted to xtz, is greater than `minXtzWithdrawn` and less than the amount of tez owned by the Liquidity Baking contract
+3.  the amount of liquidity to be redeemed, when converted to xtz, is greater than `minXtzWithdrawn` and less than the amount of tez owned by the Liquidity Baking contract
-5.  the amount of liquidity to be redeemed, when converted to tokens, is greater than `minTokensWithdrawn` and less than the amount of tokens owned by the Liquidity Baking contract
+4.  the amount of liquidity to be redeemed, when converted to tokens, is greater than `minTokensWithdrawn` and less than the amount of tokens owned by the Liquidity Baking contract
-6.  the amount of liquidity to be redeemed is less than the total amount of liquidity and less than the amount of liquidity tokens owned by the sender
+5.  the amount of liquidity to be redeemed is less than the total amount of liquidity and less than the amount of liquidity tokens owned by the sender
-7.  the contract at address `storage.lqtAddress` has a well-formed `mintOrBurn` entrypoint
+6.  the contract at address `storage.lqtAddress` has a well-formed `mintOrBurn` entrypoint
-8.  the contract at address `storage.tokenAddress` has a well-formed `transfer` entrypoint
+7.  the contract at address `storage.tokenAddress` has a well-formed `transfer` entrypoint

 ```k
 module LIQUIDITY-BAKING-REMOVELIQUIDITY-POSITIVE-SPEC